 Now, building with Maven will run the checkers during every compilation that uses JDK 8 or higher.

-If you wish to run checkers while compiling your source code but not your tests, wrap the <configuration>...</configuration> within may suppress warnings from the stub parser.
+If you wish to run checkers while compiling your source code but not your tests, wrap the <configuration>...</configuration> within

-To compile without using the Checker Framework, pass -P !checkerframework on the Maven command line.
+To compile without using the Checker Framework, pass -P '!checkerframework' on the Maven command line.